Courts accepting PTSD as criminal defense

 "(I saw) little glimmers of Garrett," she said.
 "I truly, truly know with help and rehabilitation, he can be a productive member of our society."

-Medical experts say PTSD is not an indicator of violence, and help is available.
+They aren't dangerous: Medical experts say PTSD is not an indicator of violence, and help is available

-A sample from the U.S. population that excluded combat veterans found that PTSD was associated with a 7 percent increase of violence, compared to a 3 percent chance of increased violence among people without PTSD, according to the National Center for PTSD.
+A sample from the U.S. population that excluded combat veterans found that PTSD was associated with a 7 percent increase of violence, compared to 3 percent of a chance of increased violence among people without PTSD, according to the National Center for PTSD.

 The presence of violence in those with PTSD is similar to the prevalence of violence in people with other anxiety or depressive disorders, which ranges from 5 percent to 11.7 percent, the same study found.